-To achieve these goals, the course will combine lectures, case studies, and some highly regarded guest lecturers from the investment community who will share their vast experience with the students, and give the students the opportunity to network with these industry luminaries.
+To achieve these goals, the course will combine lectures, case studies, and some highly regarded guest lecturers from the investment community who will share their vast experience with you and give you the opportunity to network with these industry luminaries.
 The case studies will illustrate the application of the ideas learned in the real world.
 By doing the exercises you will gain practical experience dealing with real issues related to market research.